 - Texas Department of State Health Services.
 (2015).
 Texas Health Steps Provider Information.

 - Texas Department of State Health Services.
 (2014).
 Oral Evaluation and Fluoride Varnish in the Medical Home.

 - Texas Department of State Health Services, Children with Special Health Care Needs (CSHCN) Services Program.
 (2017).
 Family Support Services.

 - Texas Medicaid & Healthcare Partnership. (n.d.).
 Electronic Health Record (EHR) Incentive Program.

-- The Child & Adolescent Health Initiative. (n.d.).
-Children with Special Health Care Needs (CSHCN) Screener.
+- Child and Adolescent Health Measurement Initiative.
+(2012).
+2009/2010 National Survey of Children with Special Health Care Needs.

 - Parent Companion First Five Years, a bilingual website focusing on young children with disabilities that was created to comfort, inspire, and connect parents to helpful disability resources.